Aerowiel/developers.front-commerce.com/source/docs/prismic/expose-content.md

 The Prismic loader has the following API to request Content from Prismic:

-* `loadSingle(typeIdentifier[, options])` returns [an object of type `Content`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/Content.js) or throws an error if no such Content exists.
+* `loadSingle(typeIdentifier, options)` returns [an object of type `Content`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/Content.js) or throws an error if no such Content exists.
-* `loadByUID(typeIdentifier, uid[, options])` returns a `Content` representing a Prismic Content of [the corresponding type](https://prismic.io/docs/core-concepts/custom-types) and having [an UID field](https://prismic.io/docs/core-concepts/uid) with the given value.
+* `loadByUID(typeIdentifier, uid, options)` returns a `Content` representing a Prismic Content of [the corresponding type](https://prismic.io/docs/core-concepts/custom-types) and having [an UID field](https://prismic.io/docs/core-concepts/uid) with the given value.
 If such Content does not exist, it throws an error.
-* `loadList(query[, options])` returns [a `ContentList`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/ContentList.js) matching the query. `query` must be an instance of [`ListQuery`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/ListQuery.js), it provides a way to filter, sort and paginate Prismic Content.
+* `loadList(query, options)` returns [a `ContentList`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/ContentList.js) matching the query. `query` must be an instance of [`ListQuery`](https://gitlab.com/front-commerce/front-commerce-prismic/-/blob/main/prismic/server/modules/prismic/core/loaders/ListQuery.js), it provides a way to filter, sort and paginate Prismic Content.

 ### Field Transformers